If At First You Don't Succeed: Test Time Re-ranking for Zero-shot, Cross-domain Retrieval: Related Work

-\paragraph{ZS-SBIR} Sketch-based image retrieval involves retrieving images from a large gallery of photos that semantically best match an input query sketch. \emph{Zero-shot} sketch-based image retrieval (ZS-SBIR) is a special case in which the sketch and gallery image classes are never seen during train time.
-The requirement of zero-shot ensures that the model cannot over-fit to the training set by learning very specific aspects of classes but instead has to learn the semantic understanding of how a sketch can relate to an image; making it more representative of a real-world use case, whereby any category of image could be presented to the model.
-To help guide the model into learning a semantic relationship existing approaches attempt to use a joint representation space, to bridge the gap between the domains. \cite{gupta2022zero, dey2019doodle, liu2019semantic} showcase the use of word embeddings to generate a semantic link between images but as \cite{tursun2022efficient} suggests the use of word embeddings is not practical for many real-world use cases, with it being often difficult to describe a whole image by a single word or short phrase. \cite{sheng2022sketch, zhan2022three, wang2019sketch} generate edge-maps from the photographic images to imitate sketches while \cite{ren2023acnet} utilises a Cycle-GAN \cite{zhu2017unpaired} to convert the sketches to a photograph-like modality.
+\para{ZS-SBIR} \emph{Zero-shot} sketch-based image retrieval (ZS-SBIR) is a special case of SBIR in which the sketch and gallery image classes are never seen during train time \cite{tan2021survey}.
+The requirement of zero-shot ensures that the model cannot over-fit to the training set by learning very specific aspects of classes but instead has to learn the semantic understanding of how a sketch can relate to an image; making it more representative of a real-world use case \cite{tan2021survey}, whereby any category of image could be presented to the model.
+To help guide the model into learning a semantic relationship existing approaches attempt to use a joint representation space, to bridge the gap between the domains. \cite{gupta2022zero, dey2019doodle, liu2019semantic, dutta2019semantically, zhang2020zero} showcase the use of word embeddings to generate a semantic link between images but as \cite{tursun2022efficient} suggests the use of word embeddings is not practical for many real-world use cases, with it being often difficult to describe a whole image by a single word or short phrase. \cite{gupta2022zero} use class names for text prompts as side information, this is however different to our paradigm as we work in a fully zero-shot manner, with knowledge of class names at inference time not being present. \cite{sheng2022sketch, zhan2022three, wang2019sketch, sain2022sketch3t, wang2023cross} generate edge-maps from the photographic images to imitate sketches while \cite{ren2023acnet} utilises a Cycle-GAN \cite{zhu2017unpaired} to convert the sketches to a photograph-like modality.
 The use of edge maps makes the solution task specific, if sketches were changed to cartoons this method would no longer work.
-Both edge maps and GANs also come with the issue of adding extra noise to the system, either by making a poor choice for which edges to map or by the GAN not having learnt good enough representations to create accurate images.
-Our cross-attention based method aims to create semantic links without the requirement of extra input generation.
+Both edge maps and GANs also pose challenges in terms of adding noise to the system.
+Edge maps can result in noise due to sub-optimal edge selection, while GANs may generate inaccurate images due to limited representation learning.